Welcome to support for managing a healthy weight

 Eating well is essential for good health and wellbeing and contributes to reducing the risk of conditions including heart disease, diabetes, stroke, some cancers and osteoporosis.
 When it comes to a healthy diet, balance is the key to getting it right.
 This means eating a wide variety of foods in the right proportions, and consuming the right amount of food and drink to achieve and maintain a healthy body weight.

-The Eatwell Plate shows the different types of food that make up our diet, and shows the proportions we should eat them in to have a healthy, balanced diet.
+The Eatwell Guide shows the different types of food that make up our diet, and shows the proportions we should eat them in to have a healthy, balanced diet.

 Eat well by:

 - Eating lots of fruit and vegetables – Remember to try and have at least 5 portions of fruits and vegetables a day.
 Whether it is dried, tinned, frozen or a fruit juice, they all count!